Deci-AI/super-gradients/documentation/source/configuration_files.md

 either as a recursive dictionary or as function arguments.

 Let's try running a training session from a configuration file.
-In your SG project, go to the examples directory and run the `train_from_recipe.py` script as shown below:

 ```shell
 python -m super_gradients.train_from_recipe --config-name=cifar10_resnet
 ```